Skip to content

 The Sober Curator Sobees Ratings Score 5

 TSC LIBRARY: Welcome to The Sober Curator Library!
 This isn’t your average stack of books—we’re talking full-on story immersion, Audible binges, and reviews with personality.
 Browse our four go-to genres: #QUITLIT, Addiction Fiction, Self-Help, and NA Recipe Books.
-And if you’re collecting recovery reads like rare trading cards, check out our Amazon #QUITLIT list—almost 400 titles ready for your TBR.
+And if you’re collecting recovery reads like rare trading cards, check out our Amazon #QUITLIT list—Early Sobriety Survival: Books for Your First 90 Days.
 Grab your backpack, book nerd.
-We’re on a quest to read every last one.

 Sober in Seattle Tacoma Sober Events at The Sober Curator